 Pocket reduction procedures – Also called gingival flap surgery, this is a procedure wherein the gum is separated from the tooth to allow deep cleaning of the tooth surface that lives below the gum line.
 Your periodontist will often order this procedure when gum pockets are greater than 5 millimeters in depth.

 Regenerative procedures – This procedures involves aiding your gums and jawbone to regenerate lost tissue and bone by removing the bacteria from your gums to give your body a chance to heal and restore itself.

 Crown lengthening - Dental crown lengthening is a procedure that often precedes getting dental crowns.
 It involves the removal of gum tissue, bone or both to expose more of a tooth's structure.

 Soft tissue grafts – Soft tissue grafts are done to ensure exposed roots can be covered with gum tissue.
 So, a piece of tissue is removed from the roof of your mouth and grafted onto (connected to) your healthy gums tissue to cover exposed roots.

 Your periodontist may perform laser gum therapy in conjunction with scaling and root planning treatment.
 A gum specialist will use a dental laser to remove diseased gum tissue and expose the root of your tooth.
 At that point, the scaling and root planning is done and the gum tissue sutured back together.
 Using laser dentistry can minimize bleeding, swelling and discomfort for the patient during surgery.

-If you've already lost one or more teeth to gum disease, your periodontist can give you dental implants -- an artificial tooth root that's surgically implanted to hold a replacement tooth or dental bridge.
-Some periodontists also perform cosmetic procedures such as ridge augmentation to restore the natural contour of your gums and jaw.
+If you have lost one or more teeth to gum disease, your periodontist may recommend dental implants -- an artificial tooth root that's surgically implanted to hold a replacement tooth - or a dental bridge.
+Both serve to keep your remaining teeth in place and to help you maintain the shape of your face and your smile.